Beanstalk Farms · May 29th, 2022

 The above only plays out if LP Tokens are forfeited, because it’s the liquidity that is being recapitalized by Fertilizer sales.
 If someone forfeits Beans, that just makes the Unripe Beans vest earlier.

-There are edge cases where it is possible for Unripe assets to Ripen for >100% of their pre-exploit balance.
+There are edge cases where it is possible for Unripe assets to Chop for >100% of their pre-exploit balance.
 In order for this to happen, the non-Bean amount of forfeited LP Tokens must exceed the amount of Fertilizer left for sale.

-For example, if Fertilizer is sold out and then someone forfeits their Unripe LP, anyone who doesn’t Ripen until 100% of the debt is repaid Fertilizer will receive >100% of their pre-exploit balance when fully vested.
+For example, if Fertilizer is sold out and then someone forfeits their Unripe LP, anyone who doesn’t Chop until 100% of the debt is repaid Fertilizer will receive >100% of their pre-exploit balance when fully vested.

 The interest rate on Fertilizer is called Humidity.

 As an example, 1000 Fertilizer purchased at 500% Humidity with 1000 USDC would stop earning Beans after 6000 Beans.